Associate Professor Lia Bryant

 Bryant, L. and Pini, B. (2011) Gender and Rurality, International Series of Women and Place, Routledge, New York.

 Gorman-Murray, A., Pini, B and Bryant, L 2013. (eds) Sexuality, Rurality and Geography, Lexington Books, UK.

-Bryant, L. and Jaworski, K (eds) Walking on the Grass: Women Writing and Supervising Doctoral Theses, Under contract, Lexington Books.
+Bryant, L. and Jaworski, K (2015) (eds) Women Writing and Supervising Doctoral Theses: Walking on the Grass, Lexington Books.

 REFEREED JOURNAL ARTICLES AND BOOK CHAPTERS

 Bryant, L. and Livholts, M. (2015) Memory Work and Reflexive Gendered Bodies: Examining Rural Landscapes in the Making, in eds.
 Pini, B, Brandth, B and Little, Jo, Feminisms and Ruralities.
 Lextington Books, Plymouth, UK.
 181-195.

 Bryant, L and Jaworski, K (2015) Daring to Walk on the Grass, in eds Bryant, L and Jaworski, K, Walking on the Grass: Women Writing and Supervising Doctoral Theses, Lexington Books, Plymouth, UK.